NitinGurawaliya/course-selling-app/README.md

 Course Selling App

-User - USer can signup purchase a course and can list all the purchased courses
+User - User can signup purchase a course and can list all the purchased courses.

 Admin - Admin can signup create course and list that course and view all the created courses